Enable everyone in your organization to access their data in the cloud — no code required.

 You can connect to SAP Gateway using the embedded OAuth connectivity (without setting any additional authentication connection properties).
 When you connect, the OAuth endpoint opens in your browser.
 Log in and grant permissions to complete the OAuth process.
 See the OAuth section in the online Help documentation for more information on other OAuth authentication flows.

-When you configure the DSN, you may also want to set the Max Rows connection property.
+When configuring the DSN, you may also want to set the Max Rows connection property.
 This will limit the number of rows returned, which is especially helpful for improving performance when designing reports and visualizations.

 Create a Chart

 After selecting a column to group by, the Standard Report Creation Wizard presents the option to create a chart.
-Follow the steps below to create a chart that aggregates the values in the ProductID column.
+Follow the steps below to create a chart aggregating the ProductID column's values.

 Working with Remote Data

 You can offload processing onto the driver by hiding details elements and enabling server-side grouping.
-To do this, you will need to have selected a column to group on in the report creation wizard.
+To do this, you need to select a column to group by in the report creation wizard.

 When you preview your report with the hidden details, Crystal Reports executes a GROUP BY query.
 When you double-click a column in the chart to drill down to details, Crystal Reports executes a SELECT WHERE query that decreases load times by retrieving only the data needed.